 What equipment do I need to start clicker training?

 This one is easy.
 Clickers are super cheap—you can get a five-pack on Amazon for just $8.
 Or you can choose to make your own clicker.
-Other than that, all you need is a bag of your dog's favorite training treats (either small training-specific treats or larger treats that you're able to break up into smaller pieces—you don't want to overfeed your dog while training) and plenty of time and patience.
+Other than that, all you need is a bag of your dog's favorite training treats (either small training-specific treats or larger treats that you're able to break up into smaller pieces—you don't want to overfeed your dog while training), a small treat bag that clips onto your belt, and plenty of time and patience.

 Charging the clicker